SamyAbisaleh/Interactive-Lab-Hub/Lab-6/README.md

 ### Try some Python code on the Pi

 **How do you know what the shell script is doing?**
 * Using nano will allow you to access the shell script and see/adjust its output.
 In other words by looking at the nano of the shell script, one can determine what the script's output is.
-.

-These scripts use a program called [``vosk``](https://alphacephei.com/vosk/) to recognize numbers.

 **How do we use ``vosk`` to recognize words and phrases?**
+* In short we use Vosk to have it recognize words and phrases.
+We do this by initializing vosk with test_simple.py and test_words.py.
+Then we use vosk_demo_mic.sh to run the program.
+What this does, is it records the sound coming in -- it then sends it to the python file test_words which then compares the wav file to the words given and the words it is looking for.
+This will then yield the output.

 **Include the output of vosk recognizing phrases you taught it to look for.**

 **Include the listing for a shell script and model files that you use to get vosk to recognize these phrases.**